skiller99668/AlarmClock/README.md

 # AlarmClock

-A custom ESP32-based alarm clock with a math problem wake-up challenge, LED sunrise simulation, and audio playback.
+A personal project of mine, designed to help make getting up in the mornings easier and prevent snoozing past your alarm.
+It consists of A custom ESP32-based alarm clock with a math problem wake-up challenge, LED sunrise simulation, and audio playback.

 ## Features